 But just last week, Constellation Energy, the owner of TMI-1 (the unit at that site that was not damaged in the nuclear accident and had been in operation until 2019), announced an agreement with Microsoft to refurbish and restart the plant and to provide all of the electricity it generates over the next 20 years to power Microsoft’s Artificial Intelligence (AI) projects.

 The U.S. nuclear odyssey — from feast to famine and now back — has been bizarre.
-In the 1960s and 70s, we who worked in the nascent nuclear power industry saw ourselves as pioneers of the nation’s energy future; then, overnight, we became public enemy #1, supposedly trying to foist our frightfully dangerous technology on an unsuspecting public; and now we’re suddenly back in good graces, offering the one and only safe, clean, reliable 24/7 electricity supply.
+In the 1960s and ‘70s, we who worked in the nascent nuclear power industry saw ourselves as pioneers of the nation’s energy future.
+Then, overnight, we became public enemy number one, supposedly trying to foist our frightfully dangerous technology on an unsuspecting public.
+Now, we’re suddenly back in good graces, offering the one and only safe, clean, reliable 24/7 electricity supply.

 It’s been a wild ride, with lessons worth remembering.